shubh1312/portfolio_backend/code_flow.md

-# Portfolio App — Code Flow, HLD & LLD (GitHub-Compatible)
+# Portfolio App — Code Flow, HLD & LLD (GitHub-Compatible, Fixed Diagrams)

 This document explains the architecture of the Portfolio App (Django + Celery), including updated worker flow, triggers, services, and new diagrams rewritten in **GitHub-safe Mermaid format**.